Wait, you named the bass "Ed?" Why yes, we did.

 - FREE (Optional) Personalized tattoo* for the neck heel

-* See the photo; the "EL" tattoo on the back of the neck heel is optional (you install it, very easily, if you want it) and we can custom cut one with YOUR initials if you prefer.
-Just let us know when you order what initials you'd like and we'll make it happen!
+* See the photo; the "ED" tattoo as shown on the back of the neck heel is optional (you install it, very easily, if you want it) and we can custom cut one with YOUR name or initials (up to six letters/numbers) if you prefer.
+Just enter what you'd like, in the provided text field, when ordering -- and we'll make it happen!

 It's kind of amazing what you get in this package; that's almost $700 in accessories alone.
 And you also get a BASS in that price, with an adjustable bridge and ebony fittings.
 And it's fully set up (most luthiers charge well over $100 for a basic setup.)
 So when you take delivery of your new "Ed" bass package, it's ready to play right out of the box.